 The affected area gives off a bad odor.

 Lymph nodes in the groin or armpits swell.

 The skin becomes gray and soft or black (either may indicate gangrene Gas Gangrene Gas gangrene is a life-threatening infection of muscle tissue caused mainly by the anaerobic bacteria Clostridium perfringens and several other species of clostridia.
 Gas gangrene can... read more ).

 Treatment of bacterial infection typically involves local cleaning and topical antibiotics.
 Sometimes dead skin removal, oral antibiotics, or both are needed.
 Typically, the prosthesis should not be worn until the skin infection is resolved.

-Fungal infections Overview of Fungal Skin Infections Fungi usually make their homes in moist areas of the body where skin surfaces meet: between the toes, in the genital area, and under the breasts.
-Common fungal skin infections are caused by... read more should be treated with an over-the-counter antifungal cream.
+Fungal infections Overview of Fungal Skin Infections Fungi usually live in moist areas of the body where skin surfaces meet: between the toes, in the genital area, and under the breasts.
+Yeasts and molds are types of fungi.
+Candida and Malassezia... read more should be treated with an over-the-counter antifungal cream.

 Other skin problems

 Ingrown hairs and infection of the hair follicle (folliculitis Folliculitis and Skin Abscesses Folliculitis and skin abscesses are pus-filled pockets in the skin resulting from bacterial infection.
 They may be superficial or deep, affecting just hair follicles or deeper structures within... read more ), although not dangerous, can cause pain or discomfort.
 Not shaving the hair on the residual limb can help prevent these problems.